 Currently working in a perioperative environment or planning to do so.

-Our LSO course is accredited by the Australian College of Nursing (8 CPD points).
+Our Medical & Hospital Laser Safety Course is accredited by the Australian College of Nursing (8 CPD points).
 This course can be used as the laser safety education evidence for a license application to Queensland Radiation Health (ED253), Government of Western Australia Radiological Council and the Tasmanian Government Radiation Protection Unit.

-This laser safety course meets eight hours of continuing professional development (CPD) when applied according to relevant AHPRA guidelines.
+This Medical & Hospital Laser Safety Course meets eight hours of continuing professional development (CPD) when applied according to relevant AHPRA guidelines.
 Continuing professional development is the means by which members of the profession maintain, improve and broaden their knowledge, expertise and competence, and develop the personal and professional qualities required throughout their professional lives.

 Mode of delivery